cincuranet/blog/_posts/2006-01-31-7262-not-all-bugs-are-worth-fixing.md

 ---
+title: |
-title: "Not All Bugs Are Worth Fixing"
+  Not All Bugs Are Worth Fixing
 date: 2006-01-31T19:36:00Z
 tags:
   - Uncategorized